ABC Television (Australian network): 2000 to present

-The ABC Guide was a regular television broadcast shown during the off-air periods for both ABC HD and ABC2 on their respective channels.
+The ABC Guide was a regular television broadcast shown during the off-air periods for both ABC HD and ABC2 (now ABC Family) on their respective channels.
 It was launched on 30 May 2006 and was initially available in Sydney, with all other digital ABC broadcast regions launching the guide at a later date.
 The channel provided a live audio-stream of DiG Radio, and also provided weather reports.
 The guide advertised new and popular television programs from both channels via informational slides.
 The design and colour scheme were based on ABC Online's branding of the time, with the use of light blue, orange, and white, with each slide using elements from the respective channel's on-air branding.
-It was removed from channel 20 on 1 January 2008 when ABC HD relaunched as a full-time simulcast of ABC TV, and closed on 8 February 2008 when ABC2 was moved from channel 21 to channel 22 and began 24-hour broadcasting.
+It was removed from channel 20 on 1 January 2008 when ABC HD relaunched as a full-time simulcast of ABC TV, and closed on 8 February 2008 when ABC2 (now ABC Family) was moved from channel 21 to channel 22 and began 24-hour broadcasting.

 In the lead-up to the 2007 federal election, the Australian Government (then Liberal) endorsed a proposal submitted to the Australian Communications and Media Authority by the ABC to launch a second digital channel targeted at children.
-The new channel, titled ABC3, was to aim to provide at least 50% Australian-made content for children under 15.
-Unlike its predecessor, the ABC Kids channel, ABC3 would run from 6 am to 9 pm each day, and feature drama, comedy, animation and music.
-On 22 April 2009, the Labor government announced its commitment to the proposal as part of its response to the Australia 2020 Summit conducted in 2008, and ABC3 was launched on 4 December.
+The new channel, titled ABC3 (now ABC Entertains), was to aim to provide at least 50% Australian-made content for children under 15.
+Unlike its predecessor, the ABC Kids channel, ABC3 (now ABC Entertains) would run from 6 am to 9 pm each day, and feature drama, comedy, animation and music.
+On 22 April 2009, the Labor government announced its commitment to the proposal as part of its response to the Australia 2020 Summit conducted in 2008, and ABC Entertains was launched on 4 December.

 At midday on 8 February 2008, the original ABC Television channel was rebranded as ABC1, complementing the existing ABC2 (as of 2024, ABC Family) digital-only channel launched on 7 March 2005.

 As of 2009, the ABC announced an Australia-wide upgrade to its digital service, and that it would provide a seven-day Electronic Program Guide (EPG) and give new logical channel numbers for all of ABC's television services.

 June 2010 saw ABC1's ABC HD, the high definition digital TV channel, terminated, to be replaced with a fourth channel, ABC News 24 (now ABC News).
 In the same month playout was moved to a new facility shared with WIN Television at Ingleburn.